smallbunnies/SolMuseum/README.md

                             method='yao'))

 ```

-We can just import the `heat_pipe` class from `SolMuseum.pde`, input the parameters and set the method to be 'yao'.
-The finite difference equations are automatically derived and added to the `Model` instance.

 For reproducible codes of each model, please refer to the test folders, which can serve as the detailed tutorials.